-We’ve all seen the commercials, a teen is texting while driving, looks up, and crashes into a small child, an oncoming vehicle, or someone else that tugs at the heartstrings.
+We’ve all seen the commercials, a teen is texting while driving, looks up, and crashes into a small child, an oncoming vehicle, or someone else which tugs at the heartstrings.
 These commercials may be dramatic, but they’re not too far from the truth.
 Distractions of all kinds, not just cell phone use, are a major culprit when it comes to car accidents.

 You don’t have to physically fall asleep at the wheel to be considered a fatigued driver.
 Any time you feel drowsy, struggle to keep your eyes open, or if you feel dizzy, you should not get behind the wheel.
-Reaction time and depth perception can be affected by a tired mind and body, so it’s vital to your own safety (and for those around you) that you only get behind the wheel if you’re fully alert.
-AAA recommends drivers shift their eyes to the side mirrors, rear-view mirror, and then ahead again every 10-15 seconds.
+Reaction time and depth perception can be affected by a tired mind and body, so it’s vital to your safety (and for those around you) that you only get behind the wheel if you’re fully alert.
+AAA recommends drivers shift their eyes to the side mirrors, and rear-view mirror, and then ahead again every 10-15 seconds.
 If you feel yourself drifting to sleep or experience any symptoms of fatigue, you should pull off to the side of the road safely, or into a rest area to snooze.

 The DOT warns that rain can wash up oil and other slick liquids from the cracks in the pavement.
 This causes vehicles to slide and brakes to be useless.
 Hydroplaning is also a problem.
 It takes place when a layer of water builds between the tire and the road surface; causing the car to lose traction.
-Hydroplaning can happen with any vehicle, and any tire.
+Hydroplaning can happen with any vehicle and any tire.
 It also doesn’t take much water.
-For some cars just 1/10 of an inch of water on the road can cause a car to hydroplane.
+For some cars, just 1/10 of an inch of water on the road can cause a car to hydroplane.
 Common sense preventative tip: slow down when the road is wet.

-No matter where you drive, cruising down back country roads or puttering along on city streets, someone out there always seems to have road rage.
-Angry drivers can become reckless, and may cause accidents because their judgment is impaired by emotion.
+No matter where you drive, cruising down backcountry roads, or puttering along on city streets, someone out there always seems to have road rage.
+Angry drivers can become reckless and may cause accidents because their judgment is impaired by emotion.
 Flipping someone the bird takes their attention off of the road, and we already know that distraction is a major cause of car accidents.
 But road rage also includes intentionally dangerous driving acts, such as braking suddenly in front of another car, tailgating, and even trying to tap the other driver’s bumper (yes, some people do this).

 If you find yourself in a situation involving road rage (by another driver), it is important not to respond with aggression of your own.
-And if possible, try to remove yourself from the area surrounding the other vehicle (slow down and let them pass, change lanes, turn down another road, etc.) Do not pull over or attempt to make contact with the other driver, as you don’t know what danger they may cause you.
+And if possible, try to remove yourself from the area surrounding the other vehicle (slow down and let them pass change lanes, turn down another road, etc.) Do not pull over or attempt to make contact with the other driver, as you don’t know what danger they may cause you.
 If you must stop, and the angry driver pursues you, pull into the parking lot of a police station or another busy area where other people are around you.

 According to the U.S. Department of Transportation, every year more than 1,600 people are killed in accidents involving a person whose blood alcohol content (BAC) was under .08.
 Even if you haven’t hit the legal limit, your vision and reaction time could still be compromised.
 Buzzed driving is just as dangerous as drunk driving, so think twice before you get behind the wheel.
 Are you really fine?